dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 [!INCLUDE[](~/includes/blazorwasm-preview-notice.md)]

-*Early* support exists for debugging Blazor WebAssembly using the browser dev tools in Chromium-based browsers (Chrome/Edge).
-Work is in progress to:
+As of ASP.NET Core 3.2 Preview 3, Blazor WebAssembly apps can be debugged using the browser dev tools in Chromium-based browsers (Chrome/Edge) in Visual Studio and Visual Studio Code.

-* Fully enable debugging in Visual Studio.
-* Enable debugging in Visual Studio Code.

-Debugger capabilities are limited.
 Available scenarios include:

 * Set and remove breakpoints.
+* Run the app with debugging support in Visual Studio (<kbd>F5</kbd> support).
-* Single-step (`F10`) through the code or resume (`F8`) code execution.
+* Single-step (<kbd>F10</kbd>) through the code or resume (<kbd>F8</kbd>) code execution.
 * In the *Locals* display, observe the values of any local variables of type `int`, `string`, and `bool`.
 * See the call stack, including call chains that go from JavaScript into .NET and from .NET to JavaScript.